The Handmaid’s Tale ESL Lesson Plan [Free PDF]

 The Handmaid’s Tale ESL Lesson Plan offers a compelling and relevant approach to language learning.
 The novel’s rich and thought-provoking content provides ESL students with a platform to explore complex vocabulary, societal themes, and character dynamics.
 Engaging with such literature enhances language skills while promoting critical thinking, cultural awareness, and empathy.
 Through this lesson plan, students not only develop their English proficiency but also gain insight into important social issues, fostering a more holistic understanding of the world around them.

-See also Gender ESL Lesson Plan [Free PDF]
+See also Martin's Big Words - Lesson Plan [Free PDF]